ADA Foundation Challenge: Help improve access to oral health care for people with special needs.

 The ADA Foundation offers a variety of scholarships and awards just for dental students.
 This page offers a brief summary of each program.
 Click on the "Application and Guidelines" link under each heading for complete information.
 Contact Tracey Schilligo at 312.440.2763 if you have questions.

-The ADAF’s Predoctoral Dental Student Scholarship Program helps dental students defray some of their academic expenses.
-New in 2017-2018, the ADA Foundation will offer up to seven total scholarships of up to $20,000 each.
-The scholarships will be open to second-year dental students.
+The ADAF’s Dental Student Scholarship Program helps dental students defray some of their academic expenses.
+The ADA Foundation offers scholarships of up to $20,000 each.
 Please check this website in early November, 2017 for complete information.

 E. “Bud” Tarrson Dental School Student Community Leadership Award

 Application period opens: September 7, 2018

 Tarrson Award program description

 The ADAF Tarrson Award recognizes exemplary volunteer community service projects that are organized and/or conducted by a group of dental students enrolled in an accredited predoctoral dental education program.
 One grant of $5,000 is made annually to a dental school in honor of the selected student outreach program.
 (From 2014 - 2017, due to generous gifts from ADA Business Resources (ADABEI) and an anonymous donor, the ADAF awarded six to seven Tarrson Awards.)
 The ADA Foundation accepts one application from each accredited dental school with a predoctoral dental student group involved in an outreach program to vulnerable communities within the U.S.